sharemind-sdk/auction-demo/README.md

 host a Redis database.

-The base for the code comes from our [standalone application demo][Standalone-demo], however that demo is not very good as there is only one party that inputs data and also gets the results.
+The base for the code comes from our [standalone application demo][Standalone-demo], however Standalone-demo is not very good as there is only one party that inputs data and also gets the results.
 In order to use multiple inputs from separate stakeholders, we will need to use some kind of data storage inside the Sharemind system.
 At the moment of this writing there are two ways for storing data inside the system:
   1. mod\_tabledb -- a tabular storage format based on [HDF5].
   2. mod\_keydb -- an adapter to [Redis] key-value database.